mddazure/azure-vwan-microhack/README.md

 Each of the Spoke and On-prem VNETs contains a Virtual Machine running a basic web site.
 The Shared Services VNET contains an Active Directory Domain Controller. the NVA VNET contains a Linux VM with Iptables.

 An additional VNET containing a Network Virtual Appliance Linux-based firewall is also deployed.
-This NVA VNET is used in the optional advanced scenario's on network security at the end of
+This NVA VNET is used in the optional advanced scenario's on network security.

 During the course of the MicroHack you will connect the Spoke and Shared Services VNETs and the On-premise site to Virtual WAN, deploy an additional Virtual WAN Hub, and manipulate and observe routing.